CartaStudio/CartaDAO/README.md

 #### GenerativeController
 Allows the buying and selling of Generative NFTs through a built-in DEX, and enables the claiming of rewards in the form of Carta Coins for holding them.
 [Read More](GenerativeController)

+#### SoulBoundController
+Allows SoulBound NFTs to be minted for token gating, character generation, and claiming Carta Coin rewards for generating them.[Read More](SoulBoundController)